Emurasoft/emurasoft.github.io/en/dlg/combine_files/combine_wiz_dest.md

 If this is checked, EmEditor will remove the first line from all source documents except the first document.

-## Prompt when Saving Unicode as ANSI checkbox
+## Prompt when saving Unicode as ANSI checkbox

 When saving a file as an encoding other than Unicode, Unicode big endian, or UTF-8, prompts if the document contains Unicode characters which cannot be converted to the specified encoding.